Better Together? A Field Experiment on Human-Algorithm Interaction in Child Protection: Empirical Context

-The model uses several hundred features relating to demographics (excluding race, ethnicity, and disability), past child welfare involvement of household members, as well as limited case management data with social services.
-Of these, most of the algorithm's predictive power comes from features that encode child and household members' levels of past CPS involvement.
-70\% of our sample indeed had prior family history with CPS.
-The present referral allegation is not an input to the algorithm, which uses only past referral allegations.
+The model uses several hundred features relating to demographics (excluding race, ethnicity, and disability), past child welfare involvement of household members, as well as limited case management data with social services.\footnote{Though the model's full feature set is public, the subset of features selected by the LASSO is not disclosed, in accordance with an agreement between the tool designers and the county.} Of these, CSDA reports that most of the algorithm's predictive power comes from features that encode child and household members' levels of past CPS involvement.
+71 percent of our sample indeed had prior family history with CPS, and the remaining 29 percent still had some variation in other predictors.
+The present referral allegation is not an input to the algorithm, which relies primarily on past referral allegations.
 Text details for incoming referrals are not uploaded to state servers and cannot be used to build the algorithm tool.
 The choice of which features to include in the model was made in agreement with local implementing partners.
 Additionally, nearly all information used by the algorithm could be looked up by social workers prior to the trial and during the trial.
 The algorithm only summarized the information by giving a numerical prediction of removal.
 As in the two prior deployments of similar tools, predictions were given to workers in ventile (1-20) risk bins, with a score of 1 assigned to children least likely to be removed, and 20 assigned to children at the highest risk of being removed.

 Algorithmic information was designed as a complement to -- and not a replacement for -- human decision making.
 Social workers were made aware of this goal and were encouraged by their managers to consult the tool during team meetings, but were not required to use it.
 Workers were specifically trained with examples prior to the trial to ensure that they did not make decisions solely using the tool.
 For example, a child with no past CPS history but with a clear allegation of sexual abuse must be investigated under state law.
 On the other hand, a child with substantial CPS history would likely receive a high risk score, but the child should not be investigated if the incoming allegation does not constitute child abuse or neglect by state legal standards (Appendix Figure \ref{track_assignment}).